• Skip to primary navigation

 What Does “the Most American City” Even Mean?

-When I say “American,” I’m talking about the dominant culture of the US, even though America is not just one country.
-It’s two continents comprising South, Central and North America.
-(And for the record, Mexico and Central America are part of North America.
+(And for the record, Mexico and the seven countries of Central America are part of North America.
 I’ve argued with many a European about this.
 When Italians and French people ask me where I’m from, I always say “the United States.”
 Invariably there’s a pause, then they ask “You mean you’re American?”
 “Yes,” I say, “but really America is not just one country, so it’s more correct to say I’m from the United…” Then they interrupt me to start talking about something else.
 So I’ve sort of stopped trying to be perfect about this.)

 With that in mind, Indianapolis is famous for some of the most typically “American” things: The Indianapolis 500, the writer Kurt Vonnegut (one of my longtime favorites), Mike Pence (less so), Wonder Bread… the list goes on.